Tamburlaine: A Critical Reader

 Hardback

-Click here to join our rewards scheme and earn points on this purchase!
+Join our rewards scheme and earn 294 reward points on this purchase!

-Release Date: 23/07/2020
+Sign in or Sign up!- Release Date: 23/07/2020

-Publisher: Bloomsbury Publishing PLC
+- Publisher: Bloomsbury Publishing

 Arden Early Modern Drama Guides offer students and academics practical and accessible introductions to the critical and performance contexts of key Elizabethan and Jacobean plays.
 Essays from leading international scholars give invaluable insight into the text by presenting a range of critical perspectives, making the books ideal companions for study and research.